herd/herdtools7/pac_tests/notes/ordering/solver.md

         (let+ _ = add_predicate false pred in vfalse)
 ```

-This function take a literal, and split it's state in two to solve the case
+This function take a literal, and split its state in two to solve the case
-asssuming the predicate, and the case assuming it's negation in two in two
+asssuming the predicate, and the case assuming its negation in two
 independant traces.
 Then we can use those functions to define all the operators
 we need for the resolution: